me9hanics/ArtProject/README.md

 <div class="cell markdown">

-# Network of Painters: building a dataset from paintings datasets, then creating links
+# Networks of Painters: Creating links between painters, styles, and art movements based on the PainterPalette dataset

 The aim of this project is to create a dataset of painters from datasets such as WikiArt and Art500k, combining features, extending missing data